iamfortune/BCH-titbits/nucleic acids.md

 # RNA
 - RNA consists of 4 bases but in a place of thymine there is uracil therefore it's adenine, guanine, cytosine and uracil.

+- other purines found in nucleic acids is xanthine, hypoxanthine and uric acids.

+- uric acid is formed as an end product of purine catabolism in humans.